In the internet age, few things shape purchasing decisions as much as online reviews. And why not?

 Furthermore, you can have a kiosk with an in-store app that can direct customers to a page on the business website to leave an on-site review.

-Or, you can even have a QR code that when scanned, points to a list of review profile links which enables them to choose the platform of their choice to write a review.
+Or, you can even have a QR code that, when scanned, points to a list of review profile links that enable them to choose the platform of their choice to write a review.

 3. Verbally Mention How Much You’d Appreciate Honest Feedback